beetbox/beets/docs/plugins/lyrics.rst

   Default: ``google lyricwiki musixmatch genius``, i.e., all the available sources.
 The `google` source will be automatically deactivated if no ``google_API_key`` is setup.
+  Both it and the `genius` source will only be enabled if BeautifulSoup is installed.

 Here's an example of ``config.yaml``::